Articles by City & Category

 When Mindy Kaling was in town to shoot some scenes for her show, The Mindy Project, she wasn't secretive about the fact that she and co-star Chris Messina filmed at waterfront restaurant EPIC Steak.
 She posted two photos on Instagram with the restaurant's epic view of the water and the Bay Bridge.
 Other celebrities have also been sighted here, including Dr. Dre and Lance Bass, so you may be in for a visual treat as well as a culinary one!

 It's not surprising that the production team for The Mindy Project chose EPIC Steak to highlight on the show; it's a hip steakhouse that offers "innovative cuisine, expertly crafted cocktails and inspirational wines" along with one of the most breathtaking views in all of San Francisco.
 Chef Ulrich aims to craft an environmentally responsible menu, using organic local produce and sustainable seafood.
 He also pays homage to San Francisco's international history through his dishes.

 While there are plenty of things to do in San Francisco, take time to indulge yourself in the food.
+Even if you can't get at table where you're likely to spot a celebrity, San Francisco has many amazing restaurants to try.
 San Francisco is the ultimate spot for foodies and non-foodies alike who want to enjoy great meals in a legendary environment with a unique twist on Northern California cuisine.
-After all, LA and NYC aren’t the only cities where you can live like a celebrity.
+After all, LA and NYC aren't the only cities where you can live like a celebrity.